GDPR – Carrington Dean and your privacy

 Except for essential cookies, all cookies will expire after 10 years.

-You can accept or decline cookies by changing the settings on your browser and by following these instructions (link to disabling cookie page).
+You can accept or decline cookies by changing the settings on your browser and by following these instructions.
 Please remember though that disabling certain cookies may affect the functionality of our website.